-Erica urna-viridis, sticky heath or in Afrikaans groentaaiheide (green sticky heath), bears flowers that are sticky and pale green, especially when young.
+Erica urna-viridis, sticky heath or in Afrikaans groentaaiheide (green sticky heath), is an erect shrublet reaching about 1 m in height, often taller than the general fynbos of the particular habitat.
+It bears flowers that are sticky and pale green, especially when young.
 This Kirstenbosch plant displays fading and faded flowers.
 The remaining flower does not show the normal pale green but appears just about white.
-The urn-shape and green flower colour earned the plant the self-explanatory specific Latin name of urna-viridis.
+The urn-shape of the green flower earned the plant the self-explanatory specific Latin name of urna-viridis.

 There is some doubt as to which pollinators serve E. urna-viridis.
 Sunbirds and various insects, including some hovering ones with long proboscises, have been observed around the flowers.
 Some insects also drill or eat their way through the sides of the corolla.
 No damage to the ovary is apparently caused by this.

-Growing this plant from cuttings is favoured over using seed, due to the difficulty of getting the seeds from the sticky flower remains (Manning, 2007; Wikipedia; http://redlist.sanbi.org).
+Growing this plant from cuttings is favoured over using seed, due to the difficulty of getting the seeds from the sticky flower remains (Manning and Helme, 2024; Manning, 2007; iNaturalist; Wikipedia; http://redlist.sanbi.org).

 More can be learnt about Erica urna-viridis from an informative article in www.plantzafrica.com.